playmeka/meka-core/README.md

 const command = new DropOffFoodCommand({ unit: citizen, args: { hqId: hq.id } });
 ```

+### `commandFromJSON(game: Game, json: CommandJSON): Command`
+To de-serialize a command, you can look at the `className` property to determine the right constructor.
+Or you can use the `commandfromJSON` helper function, which will select the right command class for you and return the command.

 ## Action
+Actions are how the game state is mutated.
+Each tick, commands provide the game with actions based on the current state.
+Actions can also be used to recreate the state of a game.

+### Properties
+#### `id: string`
+The ID of the action.

+#### `command: Command`
+A reference to the command that initiated the action.

+#### `unit: Unit`
+The unit responsible for undertaking the action.

+#### `args: AbstractActionArgs`
+An object with data particular to the given action class.

+#### `className: string`
+A string representation of the action child class (i.e. `"AttackAction"`).

+### AttackAction
+`AttackAction` executes an attack from the `unit` to a target.
+The `response` is the new state of the `target`.

+### DropOffFoodAction
+`DropOffFoodAction` directs a citizen (as `unit`) to drop-off food at a position.
+The `response` is the new state of the citizen.

+### MoveCitizenAction
+`MoveCitizenAction` directs a citizen to move to a position.
+The `response` is the new state of the citizen.

+### MoveFighterAction
+`MoveFighterAction` directs a fighter to move to a position (within the range of its speed).
+The `response` is the new state of the fighter.

+### PickUpFoodAction
+`PickUpFoodAction` directs a citizen to pick-up a food at a particular position.
+The `response` is the new state of the citizen.

+### SpawnCitizenAction
+`SpawnCitizenAction` executes a spawn of a new citizen by an HQ.
+The `response` is the newly spawned citizen.

+### SpawnFighterAction
+`SpawnFighterAction` executes a spawn of a new fighter by an HQ.
+The `response` is the newly spawned fighter.

+### `actionFromJSON(game: Game, json: ActionJSON): Action`
+If you want to de-serialize an action, you can look at the `className` property to determine the right constructor.
+Or you can use `actionfromJSON`, which will select the right action class for you and return the action.

 ## CommandResponse
+The `CommandResponse` class is used to tell a user what happened for a particular command.

+### Properties
+#### `command: Command`
+The command that this object is in response to.

+#### `status: "success" | "failure"`
+The status of the command.
+A `failure` status either means no action was generated for the command or there was an issue with the action.
+A `success` status means the associated action was implemented in the game.

+#### `action?: Action`
+The action created by the command.

+#### `error?: string`
+Any error message for describing why the command or action may have failed.

 # Helpers